Buffalo Soldier tragedy of 1877: Day three

-Unknown to Nolan, the men he sent off to find water found some.
-Several of the soldiers filled the canteens and searched for the command.
-They found the bison hunters first and gave them water.
-Then, without finding Nolan, they returned to the waterhole.
-Unknown to them, Nolan was heading back to Double Lakes.
-That night, clouds covered the sky and many looked for sign of rain; few found any.
-Umbles left a note at Silver Lake instructing any soldiers to head east, and those soldiers (sent out for water) returning from the search for the command later did so.
-Sergeant Umbles was with Jim Harvey at Casas Amarillas that evening.
+Unknown to Nolan, the men he had sent off to find water found some.
+Several filled their canteens and searched for the command.
+They first found the hunters and gave them water, but without finding Nolan, they returned to the waterhole, unaware that he was heading back to Double Lakes.
+That night, clouds covered the sky raising hopes for a sign of rain but there were few.

+Umbles left a note at Silver Lake instructing any soldiers who came across it to head east, which the soldiers returning from searching for the command later did.
+That evening.
 Harvey asked Umbles to let the hunters use the horses, but Umbles refused.
-The hunters had interpreted that decision as a refusal "to go back to the relief of his officers and comrades."
-Eventually, 12 soldiers gathered there and headed for safety with two more being found on the way.
+The hunters interpreted that decision as a refusal "to go back to the relief of his officers and comrades."
+Eventually, 12 soldiers gathered there and headed for safety, with two more being found on the way.